SimonGeorgeNZ/Milestone_three/README.md

 message.
 However after this any dates picked after this would give the same error, regardless of if they were in order or not.
 I tried to set the value as none however this didn't solve the issue.
 I was unsure how to proceed.

+I was getting console errors from my Date Picker Javascript code where I was setting the date on the edit page.
+I removed the Javascript code from the Javascript file and placed it on the appropriate page and the errors no longer appeared.

 ## Landing page ##

 The user will be greeted with the latest 9 reviews in the database, by clicking the link at the bottom of the postit image "View this review", the user will be taken to the full review.